 To sum up, the quality and technical features of the Lenz Products 1510 is seriously impressive.

-At almost $300, they are not cheap but if you want the best heated socks, the Lenz rcb socks are for you!
+At about $300, they are not cheap but if you want the best heated socks, the Lenz RCB socks are for you!

 - 2200MAH Lithium-ion batteries